-Often, there are also plain staircases or elevators available as an alternative.
+Often, there are also regular staircases or elevators available as an alternative.
 However, some airports have no such alternative.

 Seat allocation varies with different airlines, and depending on the duration of the flight, it may vary with different routes.
 There are no uniform criteria for seat allocation.

 Seat allocation is usually made on the airline’s website.
 Some airlines may allow you to reserve a particular seat at the time of booking.
-If you have a seating preference, especially if traveling with small children or infants, or based on special medical needs, you should speak to the travel agent or the airline about them as early as possible.
-If you can’t reserve a particular seat in advance, you are recommended to arrive at the airport sooner than the normal reporting time.
+If you have any seating preferences—especially if traveling with small children or infants, or based on special medical needs—you should speak to the travel agent or the airline about them as early as possible.
+If you can’t reserve a particular seat in advance, it is recommended that you arrive at the airport sooner than the normal reporting time.